MileHacker Logo

 Museo Nazionale di Ravenna

-Housed in the former monastery cloister of San Vitale, this museum displays Roman and Byzantine artifacts.
+Housed in the former monastery cloister of San Vitale, this gallery displays From the time of the romans and Byzantine artifacts.
 Highlights include detached mosaics, sculptures, and archaeological finds.

 Museo d'Arte della città di Ravenna MAR

-This museum focuses on modern and contemporary art, but also has ancient and medieval art.
+This museum focuses on modern and contemporary art, but also has historic and medieval art.
 MAR regularly hosts important temporary exhibitions.

 Museo Tamo Mosaico